cbrt-1/fri-sim/README.md

 - Use the sim to figure out how to use rtabmap.
 - The sim publishes the bare minimum topic in order for rtabmap to work
 ```
-/camera/depth/image/compressed
+/camera/depth/image
-/camera/depth/info
+/camera/depth/camera_info
-/camera/depth/points
+/camera/depth/points (the red and blue channels are reversed due to endian-ess but it shouldn't matter too much)
 /camera/color/image/compressed
-/camera/color/info
+/camera/color/camera_info
 ```
 NOTE: In order to visualize the rgb topic, you need to uncompress the image.
 Attached to this repo is a python script that does this.
-Simply copy it into your machine and run python3 decompressor.py.
+Copy it into your machine and run `python3 decompressor.py`.

 - Rtabmap should work with just rgb image, depth, and camera info.
 The question to answer is how to get it to work.